 The IHS allows immigrants to access free healthcare services of the UK’s National Health Service (NHS).

-You will need to pay the IHS if you are;
+You will need to pay the Immigration Health Surcharge if you are;

 - A national of non-EEA (European Economic Area) country.

 - Making an immigration application to Work, Study or join your Family in the UK for more than 6 months.

 Visitor visas and short-term visas for less than 6 months are excluded from paying for the Immigration Health Surcharge when applying from outside the UK.

 For immigration applications made within the UK, you will need to pay the Immigration Health Surcharge irrespective of the length of your stay (excluding ILR applications).

 However, there are several immigration categories that don’t require applicants to have an Immigration Health Surcharge reference number.
 ILR (Indefinite Leave to Remain) applicants, for instance, don’t have to pay for the IHS.

 It’s best to refer to official guidelines or get professional advice from Immigration Lawyers if you are confused about paying for the IHS.